issues and debates in psychology

 universality and what threatens and limits it

-universality: any underlying characteristic of humans that is capable of being applied to all, despite differences of experience and upbringing. gender bias and culture bias (any bias) threaten this concept in psychology, as bias means theories will lean towards a subjective view that doesnt necessarily reflect the objective reality due to research bias.
+universality: any underlying characteristic of humans that is capable of being applied to all, despite differences of experience and upbringing. gender bias and culture bias (any bias) threaten and undermine this concept in psychology, as bias means theories will lean towards a subjective view that doesnt necessarily reflect the objective reality due to research bias.

 2